-If you're researching NCC 2025 windows requirements, Australia's building regulations are about to change — and your NCC 2025 windows decision is more important than ever.
 The National Construction Code (NCC) 2025 was published for preview on 1 February 2026, with states and territories able to adopt the new rules from 1 May 2026.
 While the headline changes focus on condensation management, ventilated wall cavities, and commercial energy efficiency, the flow-on effect for residential windows is significant.
-This guide breaks down exactly what's changing under NCC 2025 windows and glazing standards, what's not changing, and what Melbourne homeowners should do right now.

 The NCC 2025 introduces mandatory ventilated wall cavities and updated condensation management provisions for Climate Zones 6-8, including Melbourne.
 Residential energy efficiency rules (the 7-star NatHERS minimum) were deferred, meaning current standards remain — but further tightening is expected.
-NCC 2025 windows that use uPVC double glazing with Low-E glass and argon fill already exceed every current and foreseeable requirement, with U-values as low as 1.6 W/m²K and internal glass temperatures of 16–18°C on winter mornings.
+NCC 2025 windows that use uPVC double glazing with Low-E glass and argon fill already exceed every current and foreseeable requirement, with U-values as low as 1.6 W/m2K and internal glass temperatures of 16-18 degrees C on winter mornings.
 Acting before May 2026 adoption locks in current pricing and avoids potential approval delays.

 The National Construction Code (NCC) sets the minimum requirements for the design and construction of buildings across Australia.
 It's updated periodically to address emerging issues in building performance, safety, and quality.